People

 Teaching

-I am particularly proud of the developments I have made to 'Physics Special Topics'.
+I am particularly proud of the developments I have made to the innovative 'Physics Special Topics' module.
 This is a year 4 module where students act as authors, referees, and editors for their own student-led research journal.
-I took over the leadership of this module in 2010 moving the journal online where it has gathered a significant amount of media intereset.
+I took over the leadership of this module in 2010, moving the journal online, and making the students' experience on the module an authentic reflection of the scientific publishing process.